urosevic/head-footer-code/readme.txt

 Introduced restriction for non-privileged roles (eg. Editor and Author) to access HFC on pages, posts and custom CPTs.
 If you wish to allow them manage article-specific HFC, make sure you enable that at the bottom of the global plugin settings page.

 ## Changelog

+### 1.5.4 (2026-03-xx)
+* New: Add dynamic support for all public taxonomies (eg, Tags, Product Categories)
+* Change: Move review CTA to the bottom of the Settings page
+* Change: Increased minimum requirements to WordPress 5.2 and PHP 5.6
+* Cleanup: Removed `wp_body_open` fallback (no longer needed with WP 5.2+ requirement)
+* Improve: Introduce `Plugin_Info` class for cleaner constant management
+* Optimize: Internal code refactoring for better maintainability and naming clarity

 ### 1.5.3 (2026-03-07)
 * Fix: Allow `display` and `visibility` CSS properties for KSES